breuleux/terminus/README.md

 one (plus, I broke it).
 You can go back in time on the repo (Feb 15-ish) if you want to try that.

-**IMPORTANT**: client/server communication is not encrypted at all.
+**IMPORTANT**: client/server communication is not encrypted at all (for the time being - integrating ssl should be easy enough).
 Only run Terminus locally, and don't run it on a shared machine!

 **IMPORTANT**: using escape codes, programs can do arbitrary javascript injection, and this includes simulating keyboard strokes